cassamajor/Recipes/Dessert/Cheesecake.md

 - [ ] 1/4 cup (2 ounces) water, optional

 1. [Grease and flour the cake pan](https://www.youtube.com/watch?v=ARm5oDzaMAA)
-1. Break up the crackers and place them in the food processor along with the sugar.
+1. Break up the crackers and place them in the food processor along with the sugar and cinnamon.
 1. Pulse to break the crackers further and then process continuously until the crackers are crushed into fine crumbs, which should yield 2 cups total of graham cracker crumbs.
 1. Melt the butter.
 Transfer the graham crackers to a bowl and pour the butter over the graham crackers.
 1. Stir until the crumbs are evenly coated and look wet.
 The crumbs should hold together in a clump if you press them in your fist; if not, add water a tablespoon at a time until this happens.